GabeScott/standard-works-vault/General Conference/1981 April - The Long Line of the Lonely.md

 There may exist an actual need for food, clothing—even shelter.
 Such can be supplied.
 Almost always there remains the hope for that special hyacinth to feed the soul.

-Go visit the lonely, the dreary;
+>Go visit the lonely, the dreary;

-Go comfort the weeping, the weary.
+>Go comfort the weeping, the weary.

-Oh, scatter kind deeds on your way
+>Oh, scatter kind deeds on your way

-And make the world brighter today.
+>And make the world brighter today.
+>

 The ranks of those in special need grow larger day by day.
 Note the obituary page of your newspaper.
 Here the drama of life unfolds to our view.
 Death comes to all mankind.
 It comes to the aged as they walk on faltering feet.
 Its summons are heard by those who have scarcely reached midway in life’s journey, and it often hushes the laughter of little children.

 After the funeral flowers fade, the well wishes of friends become memories, the prayers offered and words spoken dim in the corridors of the mind.
 Those who grieve frequently join that vast throng I shall entitle “The Long Line of the Lonely.”
 Missed is the laughter of children, the commotion of teenagers, and the tender, loving concern of a departed companion.
 The clock ticks more loudly, time passes more slowly, and four walls do indeed a prison make.

-Hopefully, all of us may again hear the echo of words spoken by the Master: “Inasmuch as ye have done it unto one of the least of these ... , ye have done it unto me.”
-(Matt.
-25:40.)
+Hopefully, all of us may again hear the echo of words spoken by the Master: “Inasmuch as ye have done it unto one of the least of these … , ye have done it unto me.” ([[Matthew 25.40|Matt.
+25:40]].)

 As we resolve to minister more diligently to those in need, let us remember to include our children in these learning lessons of life.